UniMath/agda-unimath/src/foundation/existential-quantification.lagda.md

 Existence of structure is a widely occurring notion in univalent mathematics.
-For instance, the condition that an element `y : B` is in the [image](foundation.images.md) of a map `f : A -> B` is formulated using existence of structure: The element `y` is in the image of `f` if the type of `x : A` equipped with an identification `f x = y` is inhabited.
+For instance, the condition that an element `y : B` is in the [image](foundation.images.md) of a map `f : A → B` is formulated using existence of structure: The element `y` is in the image of `f` if the type of `x : A` equipped with an identification `f x = y` is inhabited.

-[A more concrete description of what you have in mind with "it enables the inference mechanism of Agda to do more work for us"] TODO
+Because subtypes are a special case of structure, and Agda can generally infer structures for us, we will continue to conflate the two in our formalizations for the benefit that we have to specify the subtype in our code less often.
+For instance, even though the introduction rule for existential quantification `intro-exists` is phrased in terms of existential quantification on structures, it equally applies to existential quantification on subtypes.

 ```agda
 module _